 - Never use your hearing aids in places with explosive gases such as mines, oil fields, or similar unless these areas are certified for hearing aid use.
 Using your hearing aids in places that are not certified for hearing aid use can be dangerous. - Do not dry your hearing aids in an oven, microwave oven, or other heating equipment.
 This will cause them to melt and may cause burns to your skin. - In general, exposure to loud sounds can damage your hearing.
 This could be loud music or loud environments.
-You can best protect your hearing by reducing exposure to loud sounds and environments or by using hearing protection. - Your hearing aids have been fitted to amplify soft and loud sounds according to your needs.
+You can best protect your hearing by reducing exposure to loud sounds and environments or by using hearing protection. - External devices connected to the electrical input must be safe according to the requirements of IEC 60601-1:2005+AMD1:2012+AMD2:2020, IEC 60065, or IEC 60950-1, IEC 62368-1 as appropriate. - Your hearing aids have been fitted to amplify soft and loud sounds according to your needs.
 If the amplification seems too loud or you suspect the hearing aid is malfunctioning (e.g., you hear distorted or unusual sound), contact your hearing care professional.
 A malfunctioning hearing aid can damage your hearing. - Only use original consumables with your hearing aids (e.g. wax filters).
 Consult your hearing aid professional for more information. - No modification of this hearing aid is allowed.